 If you’re fast, you might be able to catch the tail-end of Brooklinen’s Labor Day Sale by clicking here.
 Everything is 15% off through September 8th!
 If you miss it, use my code BOONE to get $20 off your order over $100

 As you can tell, I love all things antique.
 You just can’t get the same charm when everything in a room is brand new.
 In this room, I found nearly everything at garage sales, antique shops, and Facebook marketplace.

 The antique chandelier had to be hardwired in, because there wasn’t a switch in here for any overhead lighting.
 I painted the old dresser with blue milk paint, and carried the color throughout with the rug and linen sheets.
 I like how my new dried floral wreath brings in a little more blue.

-I found the armoire, night stands, oil paintings and 4-poster bed on Facebook marketplace.
+I found the armoire, night stands, oil paintings, and four-poster bed on Facebook marketplace.
 The previous owners of the farmhouse sold me the trunk at the foot of the bed.
 When you have a house with no closets, you have to get creative with storage.